sader1992/rathena_wiki_fork/Installations.md

 * [FreeBSD](Install-on-FreeBSD)
 * [Windows](Install-on-Windows)

-Or are you just looking for the [SQL Installation](Install-SQL) guide?
+Or are you just looking for the [MySQL Installation](Install-MySQL) guide?